lazy-media/public/Authentik/Applications-&-Providers/Readme.md

     - Navigate to `Applications > Outposts`
     - Click the `Edit` button under `Actions`
         - Under `Applications` either double click any applications on the left side, to enable access externally.
+    - Click `Update`.

+### Conclusion

+This should explain how to Add your Cloudflare Certificate into Authentik, and setup your first Applicaton and Provider using your Cloudflare certificate for Security.